-Why bother cleaning an air filter in the first place
+Why bother cleaning an air conditioning filter in the first place

 To start with, the filters are designed to trap dust, dirt, and lint that would otherwise make its way into your living space.
 Keep working with a dirty filter, and you might notice a reduction in air quality and an increase in allergies.